adam-foley/covey.town/README.md

     - Then find ‘Create Credentials’ on the right and click it
     - Follow the directions.
 Use Youtube Data API, call API from web server, access Public data.
 Then click ‘What credentials do I need’
     - Then you are presented with your Youtube API Key.
 Click done and you are set.
 5. After the YouTube API is created, add the key to the `.env` file in the `services/roomService` directory like previously done with the Twilio Key and secret.
 Set the key to `YOUTUBE_API_KEY`.
-For example, if your key was `abcdef12345`, then write `YOUTUBE_API_KEY= abcdef12345` in the `.env` file.
+For example, if your key was `abcdef12345`, then write `YOUTUBE_API_KEY=abcdef12345` in the `.env` file.

 | Config Value            | Description                               |
 | ----------------------- | ----------------------------------------- |